XinyangSally/adc-benchmark/README.md

-# Abstractive Document Comprehension: A Comprehensive Benchmark for RAG-based Question Answering
+# AURA-QA: A Benchmark for Abstract Query Answering over Documents

 This is the repository that contains source code for the [AURA-QA website](https://xinyangsally.github.io/adc-benchmark).